spud/manifesto_docs/user_guide/modules/registrations.rst

 For example, you might have a "Diversity Conference" (a Registration) that is broken down into "Morning Track" (a Unit Group) and "Afternoon Track" (a Unit Group).
 Each of those tracks have 2 workshops, "Understanding Diversity" (a Registration Unit), and "Diversity in the Workplace" (a Registration unit).

-Prices can be attached to Registration Units, allowing them to be added to a shopping cart for checkout just like any other purchaseable item.
+Prices can be attached to Registration Units, allowing them to be added to a shopping cart for checkout just like any other purchasable item.

 Creating a new registration
 ===========================